Preston Singletary

 Stonington Gallery, Seattle, WA - New Works

-Blue Rain Gallery, Santa Fe, NM - Pops Up in Virginia
+Blue Rain Gallery, Santa Fe, NM - Annual Celebration of Native American Art

 Traver Gallery, Seattle, WA - Between Here and the Spirit World